Library cards, account logins and PINs

 ¿Ofrece la biblioteca de servicios para los Hispanohablantes?/ Does the library offer services for Spanish speakers?

-Sí, la biblioteca ofrece libros, DVDs, música, bases de datos y clases de computación para los hispanohablantes.
+Sí, la biblioteca ofrece libros, DVDs, música, y bases de datos para los hispanohablantes.
 Nuestra colección incluye los recursos para los adultos, los jóvenes y los niños.
 Si necesita ayuda para acceder a materiales en bibliotecas o recursos locales, pídanos.

-Yes, the library offers books, DVDs, music, databases and computer workshops for Spanish speakers.
+Yes, the library offers books, DVDs, music, and databases for Spanish speakers.
 Our collection includes resources for adults, teens, and children.
 Let us know if you need help accessing materials in our collection or local resources.

 Our deep, rich research and interactive services